saleemasekrea000/Microservices-driven-Product-Ordering-System/readme.md

 ## Overview

-This project demonstrates a real-world implementation of a microservices architecture using Golang, Fiber, SQLC, gRPC, PostgreSQL, Docker, and Docker Compose.
+This project demonstrates a real-world implementation of a microservices architecture using Golang, Fiber, SQLC, gRPC, PostgreSQL,CI, Docker, and Docker Compose.
 The project consists of three main services: Order Service, Product Service, and API Gateway (Product_Order).

 ### Goal